Welcome to the ERP Lab at The College of New Jersey

 What is an ERP?

 Event-Related Potentials (ERPs) are electrical activity of the brain (Electroencephalogram or EEG) that are time locked to an “event,” such as the presentation of a word.
 We record multiple trials of the same event and average the activity to extract brain activity signal from the background neuronal activity.
 For example, we can have people learn a list of words.
 Then, we can test people’s memory while we record EEG.
 When we average all the old words to form an ERP for old words and then average all the new word trials to form an ERP for new words, we can clearly see that the brain is more active when people see an old (studied) word.
-The figure below displays ERPs elicited by old and new words at the left parietal electrode site.
-You can see memory-related (old vs. new) ERP differences 400 to 600 ms after the presentation of the word.
+The figure to the right displays ERPs elicited by old (red line) and new (black line) words at the left parietal electrode site.
+You can see memory-related (old vs. new) ERP differences 500 to 800 ms after the presentation of the word.

 History of the Lab